digidem/digital-democracy.org/_posts/blog/2017-11-15-major-investment-from-dicaprio-mapeo.md

 A test version of Mapeo desktop is available for download [here](http://mapeo.world).
 We are currently in the design phase for Mapeo Mobile, an app for mapping and monitoring that will allow groups to collaborate on collecting information about the world around them and share it with each other, or wider audiences.

-For more on Mapeo, visit [our product page](http://mapeo.world) and download the tool to get started mapping in your own community.

 >For more on the mapping process, [read](http://www.digital-democracy.org/blog/update-from-the-ecuadorian-amazon/) our blog post from March about how the Waorani people are using Mapeo in the Ecuadorian Amazon.

 >If you are interested in the technical workings of Mapeo, [read](https://www.digital-democracy.org/blog/mapeo-preview/) this blog post, and visit our [GitHub](https://github.com/digidem/) page, where you can follow along and jump into the issues and help us continue to improve Mapeo.